NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Lidar/lidar-applications/lidar-biomass/calc-biomass_py.md

 tree_properties = regionprops(labels,chm_array)
 ```

 Now we will get the predictor variables to match the (soon to be loaded) training data using the `get_predictors` function defined above.
-The first column will be segment IDs, the rest will be the predictor variables, namely the tree label, area, major_axis_length, maximum height, minimum height, height percentiles (p50, p60, p70), and crown geometric volume percentiles (full and percentiles 50, 60, and 70).
+The first column is the segment ID, and the rest are the predictor variables, namely the tree area (pixels), major_axis_length, maximum height, minimum height, height percentiles (p50, p60, p70), and crown geometric volume percentiles (full and percentiles 50, 60, and 70).

 ```python